PrestaShop/prestashop-specs/Order Page View.md

 ![before cancel button](https://user-images.githubusercontent.com/43613217/69956873-85abc980-1501-11ea-9a02-33365caa01fe.png)

-To cancel products at least one of the product must be selected.
+To cancel products at least one of the products must be selected.

-**When all the products are cancelled, the status automatically changes for "Canceled".**
+**When all the products are canceled, the status automatically changes for "Canceled".**

 7. **Standard products button**